Daasin/WebGPU-NXT/README.md

 Dawn doesn't have a formal coding style yet, except what's defined by our clang format style.
 Overall try to use the same style and convention as code around your change.

+## Disclaimer

+This is not an officially supported product.

 ## License

 Please see [LICENSE](/LICENSE).

-## Disclaimer

-This is not an officially supported Google product.